 Does it do any damage? well I don't know, the general opinion is its OK, but if you got it wrong I dare say you could bend a selector fork or something.
 Personaly I always use the clutch as I don't see any advantage for road riding.
 But if you want, give it a go and report back your findings.

-I've always shifted without the clutch on all bikes (up and down) - most of the time smoothly - and never experienced a problem wiht a gearbox - almost all of which have been Yamaha gearboxes.
+I've always shifted without the clutch on all bikes (up and down) - most of the time smoothly :p - and never experienced a problem wiht a gearbox - almost all of which have been Yamaha gearboxes.

 I've had problems with shifting from 2nd to 3rd under hard acceleration, so I decided to give clutchless shifting a go.
 Works like a charm on the MT-07.
 After that experiment I've adopted clutchless upshifting from 2nd to 6th under hard acceleration.
 When I'm not in a hurry I always use the clutch.
 Also downshifts go with clutch, always.